Calcutta Cricket and Football Club: Home ground

-There was absence of permanent venue for the club.
-They used grounds in Esplanade, parallel with the river Hooghly, between Fort William and Government House.
+Due to the absence of permanent venue in earlier days, the club used grounds in Esplanade, parallel with grounds on the bank of river Hooghly, between Fort William and Government House.
 In 1825, 'Sketch of the Maidan' was done by the club, and in 1841, they were allowed to enclose the ground.
-The club later used Auckland Circus Gardens.
+The club used eastern end of the Eden Gardens (then known as 'Auckland Circus Gardens') from 1860s until shifting their base to Ballygunge in 1950s.
+CC&FC later established its earlier known headquarter at the Eden Gardens, and built a pavilion there in 1871.